BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_iqtree/Before_Resolving/file_data/fasta&nwk/README.md

+Fasta&nwk Overview:

-These were the files used to create this SM_iqtree.
+- These were the files used to create this SM_iqtree.